trussworks/Engineering-Playbook/developing/command-line-tools/HOW2GORELEASER.md

 We don't use the trussworks Docker Hub org very much so you'll need to reach out to the #infrasec Slack channel to find someone to help you.

+Log into [Docker Hub](https://hub.docker.com/) with your personal account.
+If you don't have an account then make one and then have someone on InfraSec add you to the Trussworks organization.

-Create a new Docker Hub repo following the same naming convention of the repo like `trussworks/NEWREPO`.
+[Create a new Docker Hub repo](https://hub.docker.com/repository/create) following the same naming convention of the repo like `trussworks/NEWREPO`.
+You should be able to select `trussworks` from a drop down on the form.
+Then set the name to the same name as your tool or github repository name.
+The repository should be `Public` and not `Private` if it is an open-source tool.

-Configure the bot user to read/write to that repo.
+After creating the repo configure the permissions to allow the `bots` user group to have `Read & Write` access to that repo.

-Use the bot user credentials (username and a deploy key) for configuring CircleCI.
+### Get an API key for pushing the docker image

+Use the `trussworksbot` user credentials in 1Password to log into [Docker Hub](https://hub.docker.com/) (you may have to log out of your personal user session).
+In the [Security Settings](https://hub.docker.com/settings/security) for `trussworksbot` create a "New Access Token" named for the repository you just created.
+Save this access key to the `trussworksbot` 1Password as you will need it later for configuring CircleCI.

 ## Create goreleaser configuration